k0retux/fuddly/docs/source/data_manip.rst

 Configuration management is based on the following methods:

-- :meth:`framework.node.Node.add_conf`: To add a new configuration.
+- :meth:`fuddly.framework.node.Node.add_conf`: To add a new configuration.
-- :meth:`framework.node.Node.remove_conf`: To remove a configuration based on its name.
+- :meth:`fuddly.framework.node.Node.remove_conf`: To remove a configuration based on its name.
-- :meth:`framework.node.Node.is_conf_existing`: To check a configuration existence based on its name.
+- :meth:`fuddly.framework.node.Node.is_conf_existing`: To check a configuration existence based on its name.
-- :meth:`framework.node.Node.set_current_conf`: To change the current configuration of a node with the one whose the name is provided as a parameter.
+- :meth:`fuddly.framework.node.Node.set_current_conf`: To change the current configuration of a node with the one whose the name is provided as a parameter.
-- :meth:`framework.node.Node.get_current_conf`: To retrieve the name of the current node configuration.
+- :meth:`fuddly.framework.node.Node.get_current_conf`: To retrieve the name of the current node configuration.
-- :meth:`framework.node.Node.gather_alt_confs`: to gather all configuration names defined in the subgraph where the root is the node on which the method is called.
+- :meth:`fuddly.framework.node.Node.gather_alt_confs`: to gather all configuration names defined in the subgraph where the root is the node on which the method is called.

 In what follows, we illustrate some node configuration change based on our data model example